 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Huntsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Huntsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Huntsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntsville include English, German, Welsh, and Scots-Irish.
+Important ancestries of people in Huntsville include Irish, German, Welsh, and Scots-Irish.